 Danielle is a born-and-raised New Yorker who lives in Philadelphia; is white, Queer, and Jewish, has Russian, Polish, Lebanese, Syrian, and Cuban ancestry; has upper-middle class privilege; and identifies as a person with chronic illness.
-Danielle finds resilience in the sand at the beach, singing, and time with kiddos who call her “tio/uncle,” and being a new “papa”.
+Danielle finds resilience in the sand at the beach, singing, time with kiddos who call her “tio/uncle,” and being a new “papa”.

 Felicia Ramos has extensive organizational leadership experience, and is a facilitator and coach at heart.
 For the last six years, Felicia worked with Critical Exposure, as their Program Director, Interim Executive Director, and Deputy Director.
 There, she collaboratively shaped the social and political leadership development of Black and Brown young people working for educational justice in Washington, DC.
 As a gs student since 2016, Felicia has grown her presence and practice as the Queer Latinx leader that she longs to be.
 A “Chicagoan ’til Chicago win,” Felicia brings a heartiness to her relationships to people, her plants, and her undisclosed number of pets.